 Other Localization Files

-Localization information is often delivered in a variety of formats such as PDF, CSV, JXL, or XML.
+Localization information is often delivered in a variety of formats such as PDF, CSV, JXL, or XML (CSV, JXL, and XML can all be opened in a text editor).
 While these formats can’t be imported directly into the VirtualSurveyor apps, they still contain the information needed to define a local coordinate system.
-In these cases, you can open the file, identify the shared control points, and manually enter the corresponding coordinates into the Point Mapping wizard to create a new Local Coordinate System.